Ananya-Menon-1234/agentic-project/README.md

-Absolutely.
-For GitHub, I’d make the README more technical than the LinkedIn post, but still readable.
-It should explain **what the project does, architecture, data generation, agents, MCP, actions, Docker, Railway, setup, and limitations**.

-You can copy-paste the following directly into `README.md`.

 # Personal Insight Agent

 A multi-agent AI system that analyzes synthetic **health, finance, and productivity data** and generates cross-domain insights using specialized AI agents.